-66kV and 33kV networks shall be designed to comply with the requirements of EREC P18, Complexity of 132kV Circuits.
+132kV networks shall be designed to comply with the requirements of EREC P18, Complexity of 132kV Circuits.

 This assessment shall be carried out for Intact Network conditions only.
-66kV and 33kV transformers shall be disconnected by local protection or by intertripping where the 66kV and 33kV circuit feeding the transformer is disconnected due to a fault.
+For the purpose of these studies it is assumed that 132kV transformers will be disconnected by local protection or by intertripping where the 132kV circuit feeding the transformer is disconnected due to a fault.